Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-{\bf $1+3$ vacuum without symmetries.} As we alluded to in Sect.\,\ref{SSS:HAWKINGPENROSE}, Kasner solutions might be unstable under general perturbations without symmetries, unless some kind of condition, such as a polarization condition of the type \eqref{heur.omega.cond}, is imposed.
-Nonetheless, in \cite{Klin}, the author constructed analytic Kasner-like singular solutions without symmetries, demonstrating that such solutions exist, even though they might be unstable.
-Moreover, in \cite{FL}, for distinct Kasner exponents, the authors constructed Sobolev-class solutions that exhibit Kasner-like singularities.
-The solutions lack symmetry but satisfy the polarization condition \eqref{heur.omega.cond}.
+{\bf $\bullet$ $1+3$ vacuum without symmetries.} As we alluded to in Sect.\,\ref{SS:HAWKINGSTHEOREM}, Kasner solutions might be unstable under general perturbations without symmetries, unless some kind of condition, such as a polarization condition of the type \eqref{heur.omega.cond}, is imposed.
+Nevertheless, in \cite{Klin}, the author constructed analytic Kasner-like singular solutions without symmetries, demonstrating that such solutions exist, even though they might be unstable.
+Moreover, in \cite{FL}, for distinct Kasner exponents, the first author and Luk constructed Sobolev-class solutions that exhibit Kasner-like singularities.
+The solutions do not a priori enjoy any symmetry, but they satisfy the polarization condition \eqref{heur.omega.cond}.

-{\bf Asymptotically Schwarzschild on a 2-sphere.} Finally, we mention the first author's work \cite{F}, which, in a Lorentz gauge, yielded the construction of a class of spacetimes that converge to a portion of the Schwarzschild black hole singularity.
+{\bf $\bullet$ Asymptotically Schwarzschild on a 2-sphere.} Finally, we mention the first author's work \cite{F}, which, in a Lorentz gauge, yielded the construction of a class of spacetimes that converge to a portion of the Schwarzschild black hole singularity.
 The construction requires no symmetry or analyticity assumptions.
 While the construction does not yield a full spacelike singular hypersurface, it does provide a spacelike singular 2-sphere.